basaandewiel/basaandewiel.github.io/_posts/2024-02-10-Nextcloudpi_via_reverse_proxy_in_LXD_Incus_containers.md

 incus exec proxy -- bash
 ```
 Create the file nextcloud.yourdomain.com in /etc/nginx/sites-available/ for the configuration of your first website.
 NB: replace nextcloud.yourdomain.com with the external url via wich nextcloud should be made available.
-I use a free domain from afraid.org, and created a subsub domain for my nextcloud.

 File: nextcloud.yourdomain.com
 ```